William H. Kitchin: Early and family life

 Kitchin was born in Lauderdale County, Alabama on December 22, 1837.
 He moved with his parents to North Carolina in 1841 and later attended Emory and Henry College in Emory, Virginia.
 He left college in April 1861 to enlist in the Confederate States Army, was promoted to the rank of captain in 1863 and served throughout the Civil War.

-In 1864, Kitchin married Maria Figures Arrington, who would bear eight sons and a daughter who survived to adulthood.
+In 1864, Kitchin married Maria Figures Arrington, who would bear nine sons and two daughters who survived to adulthood.

 Kitchin's sons and daughters, in order of their ages were: Samuel Boaz Kitchin, planter; William Walton Kitchin, lawyer, congressman, governor; Claude Kitchin, lawyer, congressman; John Arrington Kitchin, planter; Alvin Paul Kitchin, lawyer, state legislator; Gertrude Kitchin (Mrs. A. McDowell): Richard Vann Kitchin, various; Annie Maria Kitchin (Mrs. Charles L. McDowell); Thurman Delna Kitchin, physician, president of Wake Forest College; Leland H. Kitchin, planter; Teddy Alston Kitchin, various.